 Your personal summary section (or Career Goal Summary if you prefer this approach) is arguably the most important section of your CV or resume.

 Writing a personal summary for your medical CV is a strategic exercise in controlling your professional narrative.
 This concise, introductory segment empowers you to set the stage for your entire CV, allowing you to steer the focus towards your most compelling attributes and experiences.
-It’s an opportunity to succinctly articulate your career objectives, strengths, and unique selling points, framing your profile in the light most favorable to your aspirations.
+It’s an opportunity to succinctly articulate your career objectives, strengths, and unique selling points, framing your profile in the light most favourable to your aspirations.

 By carefully crafting your personal summary, you can guide the reader’s perception, ensuring they view your experiences and qualifications through the lens you’ve designed.
 This deliberate shaping of narrative is particularly important in the medical field, where differentiating oneself in a sea of highly qualified professionals is crucial.

 This concise section allows you to highlight your most significant achievements, skills, and experiences, setting the tone for the rest of your CV.
-It’s particularly beneficial for illustrating how your background aligns with the specific needs of the role and the organization.
+It’s particularly beneficial for illustrating how your background aligns with the specific needs of the role and the organisation.
 Moreover, a well-crafted personal summary can differentiate you from other candidates by showcasing your individuality and professional ethos.

 The V.E.G.
-Approach to Personal Summarys.
+Approach to Personal Summaries.

 Value in the Personal Summary:

 - Integrating ‘Value’: You should always lead with the key value you bring to the role.
-For instance, achievements like implementing a telehealth system or leading health outreach programs can be highlighted to show how you as a candidate can lead and enhance the team.
+For instance, achievements like implementing a telehealth system or leading health outreach programs can be highlighted to show how you, as a candidate, can lead and enhance the team.

 Ease of Transition: